papb/batch-rename-by-function/README.md

   the current folder, except the given JS file (if present), including folders.

   The renaming function receives two parameters.
-The first is the name of the object (file/directory), and the second is a boolean which is true iff it is a directory.
-This way directories can be easily skipped, if desired.
+The first is the name of the object (file/directory), and the second is a data object with three fields: isDirectory (boolean), depth (int) and parentFolder (string).

 Options:
+  --help                     Show help                                 [boolean] --version                  Show version number                       [boolean] --recursive, --nested      Whether to rename nested files
+                                                      [boolean] [default: false]
-  --help                     Show help                                 [boolean] --version                  Show version number                       [boolean] --no-dry-run, --force, -F  Perform the actual renaming (if omitted, a dry-run
+  --no-dry-run, --force, -F  Perform the actual renaming (if omitted, a dry-run
                              will occur instead, i.e., just a simulation of the renamings).              [boolean] [default: false]